Shotguns Are Just Better

 - In Rainbow Six Vegas 2, where they made a "shotgun firing buckshot, for example, ha[ve] significantly more penetration in RSV2 than it should", because "people associate shotguns with powerful, close-range weapons".

-- In First Encounter Assault Recon, the shotgun is one of the most potent weapons in the game, capable of downing nearly any enemy in one shot at close range and doing good damage against mechanical/heavy armor enemies at short-to medium range as well.
-In addition, its range is fairly long and it is highly accurate (two or three shots should drop nearly any enemy at medium range), ammo is very plentiful, and for added bonus, the shotgun will typically decapitate, bisect, or simply blow opponents into a cloud of bloody vapor.
+- In First Encounter Assault Recon, the Vollmer VK-12 shotgun is one of the most potent weapons in the game and has a very tight spread cone, capable of downing nearly any enemy in one shot at close range and doing good damage against mechanical/heavy armor enemies at short-to medium range as well (though damage falloff severely hampers it at any distance farther than some 10 meters even if all pellets hit, which due to the small spread isn't unlikely).
+In addition to that, ammo is very plentiful, and for an added bonus to the fun, the shotgun will typically decapitate, bisect, or simply blow opponents into a cloud of bloody vapor and chunks of flesh.
+And if that wasn't enough, the shorry holds a monstrous TWELVE shells and reloads in a snap of the fingers, no matter how many you've spent.
 This makes it one of the mainstay weapons in the game.

 - In the sequel, there are actually two shotguns.
-The first is your pedestrian pump action shotgun fed from a tubular magazine.
-The second is introduced later on and is semiautomatic and fed by detachable magazines.
-It has fantastic advantages in rate of fire, magazine size, and reloads.
-However, it is less damaging and shorter ranged than the pump shotgun, and its ammunition is initially much less common.
+The first is your pedestrian pump action shotgun with piss poor range, fed from a tubular magazine.
+The second is introduced later on, is semiautomatic and fed by detachable magazines, and has a much tighter spread.
+It has fantastic advantages in rate of fire, range, magazine size, and reloads.
+However, it is less damaging than the pump shotgun at close range, and its ammunition is initially much less common.
 However, seeing as FEAR 2 has a habit of making some weapons become increasingly scarce as you progress through the game before making them disappear entirely, you'll be forced to use it anyway.
 It's still damn good, but just not as good.

 - In Will Rock, the Shotgun is the first serious weapon to be found, excellent range, good damage and many shots.
 With some good luck, you could complete the game using nothing but the Shotgun and, sometimes, the explosive weaponry.
 Also, it's one of the few weapons that works underwater.